Medication Timing: When to Take GLP-1s for Maximum Effectiveness

 Consistency in medication timing maintains stable blood levels, providing more predictable appetite suppression, better side effect management, and optimal metabolic benefits.

-Each GLP-1 has specific pharmacokinetics: weekly medications (Wegovy, Mounjaro) provide steady levels throughout the week; daily medications (Saxenda) peak 8-12 hours after injection; oral spray (the oral spray) has an absorption profile optimised for daily use.
+Each GLP-1 has specific pharmacokinetics: weekly medications (Wegovy, Mounjaro) provide steady levels throughout the week; daily medications (Saxenda) peak 8-12 hours after injection; Saxenda offers daily dosing with consistent absorption.

 Studies show adherence to dosing schedules directly correlates with weight loss outcomes.
 Missing doses or inconsistent timing can reduce effectiveness by 20-30% and increase breakthrough hunger.